-This specially designed itinerary is for anyone who are keen on exploring and learning about Turkic archeological & historical sites and Mongolian beautiful nature.
+This specially designed Turkic historical monument tour is for anyone who are keen on exploring and learning about Turkic archeological & historical sites and Mongolian beautiful nature.
 This tour will take you through Turkic Empire history, its historical & archeological sites, Buddhist monasteries and spectacular wildlife.

 Day 1.
 Arrival & Ulaanbaatar city tour

-After arrival you will visit Sukhbaatar Square, the city’s central square, in front of the Mongolian Parliament building where you will be informed about Mongolian rich history and latest updates and history of Ulaanbaatar (UB) city as well.
-Then you will be taken to the National Museum of Mongolian History.
+After arrival you will visit Sukhbaatar Square, the city’s central square where you will be informed about Mongolian rich history and latest updates and history of Ulaanbaatar (UB) city as well.
+Then we will get to the National Museum of Mongolian History.
 The museum was established in 1924 and it displays over 50000 archeological, historical and ethnological artifacts from prehistoric times to the present.
 You will enjoy the rich history, diverse culture and astonishing traditions of Mongolia.
 The next beautiful attraction is Gandan Buddhist Monastery.
 The monastery is gigantic and it displays great arts and sculptures in Buddhism.
 You will also see chanting which gives you a great pleasure and peace, and enjoy eye-catching architecture and huge 27 meters high gold plated Buddha statue.

-In the morning you will be taken to wise Tonyukuk monument, supreme commander and general of Turkic Empire.
+In the morning we will head to wise Tonyukuk monument, supreme commander and general of Turkic Empire.
 On the way we will stop to see a vulture and eagle, to hold them on your arm, and get some awesome photos taken.
-Then in half an hour you will visit the giant equestrian statue of Chinggis khan which located in a vast plain with 360 degree view of the surroundings and explore the statue complex.
+Then in half an hour you will visit the giant equestrian statue of Chinggis khan, located in a vast plain with 360 degree view of the surroundings and explore the statue complex.
 At noon we will head for Terelj National Park where we will have hearty lunch in cozy restaurant.
 Then we will explore Turtle Rock and visit the Meditation temple where you will enjoy the quietness and beautiful view of the park.